peter88213/yw-cnv/docs/help-adv.md

 File name suffix is `_scenelist`.

-You can write back the table contents to the yWriter 7 project file with the [Export to yWriter](help#export-to-ywriter) command.
+You can write back the table contents to the yw7 project file with the [Export to yWriter](help#export-to-ywriter) command.

-The following columns can be written back to the yWriter project:
+The following columns can be written back to the yw7 project:

 - Title
 - Description